 Ideal for dogs of any age, The Farmer’s Dog products pack high-quality protein in every bite.
-However, if your dog also craves grains, you can cook up some rice at home and add it to the mix for an even more balanced meal and an excellent way to save money on fresh dog food!
+However, if your dog also craves grains, you can cook rice at home and add it to the mix for an even more balanced meal and an excellent way to save money on fresh dog food!

-Note: They also have a chicken recipe but if you are reading this article, we are guessing you will skip that one.
+Note: They also have a chicken recipe, but if you are reading this article, we are guessing you will skip that one.
 You might also want to skip the turkey since it is also poultry.

-These recipes provide digestible energy for sensitive dogs and come with the convenience of home delivery.
+We love that these recipes provide digestible energy for sensitive dogs and come with the convenience of home delivery.
 The Farmer’s Dog offers a wide variety of flavors and is made from human-grade ingredients that you could even eat.
 They are well known for producing premium-quality dog food for even the most finicky dogs.

-American Journey Limited Ingredient Salmon
+American Journey Limited Ingredient Salmon Review

 - Limited ingredient recipe.